 Show Compassion With Active Listening Skills

 - Were you reacting to his or her feelings?

-Then we need to include one important thing.
-We need to confirm what we understood.
-We can do this by rephrasing what we heard and saying it back to them.
-Then get a confirmation that we "got it."
+Then we need to include one other important thing.
+We need to confirm what we surmised.
+We can do that by rephrasing what we heard and saying it back to them.
+Then getting a confirmation that we "got it."

 If you are not sure you understood something, just ask.
 If you are not getting it, say so.

-1. Carl R Rogers (1957), Active Listening, (ASIN: B0007FAIPA), Industrial Relations Center, The University of Chicago
+- Carl R Rogers (1957), Active Listening, (ASIN: B0007FAIPA), Industrial Relations Center, The University of Chicago

 © 2009 Glenn Stok